SEO Trends: 45 Experts On The Future Of Search

 You don’t have to be Nostradamus to predict this one: further rise of mobile as a driving force of SEO traffic.

-Some have said that SEO is dead, I don’t agree it just has been stigmatized by those with heavy interest in paid search I am hoping that this will correct itself in 2015 and that mainstream marketers will finally understand that simple things like title tags of a website matter and that there is actually an ROI of creating good content.
+Some have said that SEO is dead, I don’t agree it just has been stigmatized by those with heavy interest in paid search I am hoping that this will correct itself and that mainstream marketers will finally understand that simple things like title tags of a website matter and that there is actually an ROI of creating good content.

 Jim Hedger, Partner and Co-Founder, Digital Always Media